 The UCRFPG approved the Draft 2023 Regional Flood Plan for Flood Planning Region 9 - Upper Colorado on July 6, 2022, for submittal to the TWDB.
-The Draft 2023 UCRFP will be submitted to the TWDB by August 1, 2022.
-The public hearing to receive comments on the Draft 2023 UCRFP will be held in September 2022, providing sufficient time to accept public comments according to statute to meet the January 10, 2023, deadline for submission of the adopted Final 2023 UCRFP.
-The Draft 2023 UCRFP will be provided as hard copies as required and posted on the UCRFP website for public review and comment.
-The comments received on the Draft 2023 UCRFP with responses will be included as an appendix in the Final 2023 UCRFP.
+The Draft 2023 UCRFP was submitted to the TWDB by August 1, 2022.
+The public hearing to receive comments on the Draft 2023 UCRFP was held on September 14, 2022, providing sufficient time to accept public comments according to statute to meet the January 10, 2023, deadline for submission of the adopted Final 2023 UCRFP.
+The Draft 2023 UCRFP was provided as hard copies, as required, and posted on the UCRFP website for public review and comment.
+The comments received on the Draft 2023 UCRFP with responses are included as Appendix C.